-Paul finds himself thrust into situations with unscrupulous characters and zealots wanting to capitalize on Zambia's recent release from its 30 year dictatorship rule.
+Paul finds himself thrust into situations with unscrupulous characters and zealots wanting to capitalize on Zambia's recent release from its 30 year One Party Rule.
 Pulled into a web of deception and greed he finds camaraderie and passion when he meets up with a local colonial, Cheryl, a gentle, serenely wise beauty.
 Instead of relief from the drama surrounding him, he finds meeting her is only the beginning of his Zambian adventure.

 Listen to Suzambia being interviewed by Kenny Gman about the book.

 Serendipity is probably the most fitting term for the appearance of Suzanna (Suzambia) Fisher's bookstores as our centenary year of Lusaka comes to a close.